Approximating outcome probabilities of linear optical circuits: Results

 Recall that we have an FPRAS when the estimate function is log-concave.
-Thus our goal is to make the estimate function log-concave by controlling the parameter $s$ and $\gamma$ in our scheme.
-For the permanent of an HPSD matrix, this is possible when $\lambda_{\max}/\lambda_{\min}\leq 2$ (a proof in Appendix~\ref{app:mulper}), which is consistent with the recent result for $1\leq \lambda_i \leq 2$ ~\cite{barvinok2021remark}.
-Furthermore, our result can be extended to a more general situation where the input is a product of squeezed thermal states $\{r_i,n\}_{i=1}^M$.
-Then we have an FPRAS for the hafnian of a matrix having specific form. \begin{theorem} (FPRAS for hafnian) Suppose a matrix $A= $ with an $M \times M$ complex symmetric matrix $R$ and an $M \times M$ HPSD matrix $B$, which have decompositions by a unitary matrix $U$ as $UDU^T$ and $UD'U^{\dagger}$, respectively, with
+Thus our goal is to make the estimate function log-concave by controlling the parameters $s$ and $\gamma$ in our scheme.
+For the permanent of an HPSD matrix, this is possible when $\lambda_{\max}/\lambda_{\min}\leq 2$ (a proof in Appendix~\ref{app:mulper}), which reproduces the existing result of Ref.~\cite{barvinok2021remark} in the case $1\leq \lambda_i \leq 2$ after a normalization.
+Especially for an HPSD matrix with $\lambda_{\min}=0$, estimating the permanent within a multiplicative-error is NP-hard~\cite{meiburg2021inapproximability}; thus $\lambda_i>0$ is the crucial condition for the efficient approximation.
+We emphasize that our formulation comes from a physical setup, which is essentially different from the method in Ref.~\cite{barvinok2021remark}, where the technique is restricted to the properties of the permanent of a positive definite matrix.
+Thus our result can be readily extended to a more general situation other than the permanent of a positive definite matrix.
+When the input state is a product of squeezed thermal states $\{r_i,n_i\}_{i=1}^M$, we have an FPRAS for the hafnian of a matrix having a specific form, such that $2 \times 2$ block matrix whose diagonal elements are symmetric matrices and off-diagonal elements are HPSD matrices. \begin{theorem} (FPRAS for hafnian) Suppose we have a block matrix $A= $ with an $M \times M$ complex symmetric matrix $R$ and an $M \times M$ HPSD matrix $B$, which have decompositions by a unitary matrix $U$ as $UDU^T$ and $UD'U^{\dagger}$, respectively, with